rajesh-s/nonlinear_dynamics_course/README.md

 - Problems like an artifical pancreas aid for diabetes are difficult because the response of human body to insulin is non-linear.
 ODE's have reduced the necessity for animal testing.
 A very interesting [application](https://www.youtube.com/watch?v=a790FlSLIQo) of ODE's.
 The role of computers in such applications is amazing!
 - Using stable and unstable manifolds to design [spacecraft trajectories](https://www.youtube.com/watch?v=PRbAag_crbo) (with Jeff Parker)
 - NLD is interdisciplinary from Economics, Medicine, Mechanical systems and others from the field trips
+- Nyquist rate only holds good for linear systems

 ## Intro